brandon-lewis/CodeMash2023-PixelDash/README.md

 # Build Your First 2D Game with Godot - CodeMash 2022

 Listed below are the required tools and art assets required to attend this session.
+Once you've downloaded Godot and the art assets, you are ready to go!
+There are no additional build steps or setup requirements beyond downloading.

 ## 1) Download Godot
 Download Godot for free at: https://godotengine.org/download